Search the Health Library

 Research Interests: Functional and Molecular Imaging; Systems Biology; Tumor Microenvironment; Multiscale Imaging; Computational and Visualization Tools

-Dr. Arvind P. Pathak is Associate Professor of Radiology and Oncology at the Johns Hopkins University School of Medicine.
+Dr. Arvind P. Pathak is Associate Professor of Radiology and Oncology at the Johns Hopkins University School of Medicine and a member of the Johns Hopkins Kimmel Cancer Center.
 His work focuses on developing new imaging methods, computational models and visualization tools to ‘make visible’ critical aspects of cancer, stroke and neurobiology.

 Dr. Pathak received his B.S. in electronics engineering from the University of Poona, India, in 1993, and in 2001 completed his Ph.D. in Functional Imaging from the joint program between the Biophysics Department at the Medical College of Wisconsin and the Biomedical Engineering Dept at Marquette University.
 After a postdoctoral fellowship in the Molecular Imaging Program at Johns Hopkins University, he joined the Johns Hopkins faculty in 2003.